saltstack/salt/doc/topics/windows/windows-package-manager.rst

 containing non-git definitions.

-The other major change is that collisions between repo names are now detected, and the winrepo runner will not proceed if any are detected.
+The other major change is that collisions between repo names are now detected, and the :py:func:`winrepo.update_git_repos
+<salt.runners.winrepo.update_git_repos>` runner will not proceed if any are
+detected.
 Consider the following configuration:

 .. code-block:: yaml